agerasev/agerasev.github.io/_drafts/hypertrace.md

 #### Requirements

-In Lobachevsky space we have only 2 kinds of similarity transformations: shift and rotation (aand their combination).
+In Lobachevsky space we have only 2 kinds of similarity transformations: shift and rotation (and their combination).
 To implement them we need at least 3 following basic transformations:

 1. Shift along $$z$$-axis.
 2. Rotation around $$z$$-axis.